The best-selling business book “Good to Great” was largely about the success of companies that stayed focused on their well-defined mission.

-In contrast, I publish quite a few email newsletters for clients and my own site whose purpose is driving traffic to the Web sites.
+In contrast, I have published quite a few email newsletters for clients and my own site whose purpose is driving traffic to the websites.

-They don’t have much content because too much content removes the incentive of the subscriber to click and go to the site, thus driving up:
+The newsletters have carefully limited content because too much content removes the incentive of the subscriber to click and go to the site, thus driving up: